Sush7597/Automated-Scripts/README.md

-# Automated-Scripts
+# Automation-Scripts
-Automated Scripts using Puppeteer and Selenium.
+Automation Scripts using Puppeteer and Selenium.

 FaceBook - Logins via Credentials in credentials.json -> navigates to the destination page -> likes first n posts on the page.